What is Equifax?

 Conversely, Equifax WebDetect helps protect individuals from having their identity stolen or being victims of other forms of online fraud.
 There is a wealth of information in the Knowledge Centre on the Equifax website on how to reduce your chances of being a victim of fraud or scams.
 Equifax itself is also regulated by the Financial Conduct Authority (FCA), meaning it has to adhere to a high standard of professional conduct.

 Equifax customer reviews

 Reviews on Trustpilot suggest Equifax has some issues with customer service, as well as some individuals experiencing problems with correcting inaccurate information on their reports.
-Overall, it has been given a score of 1.1 out of 5, based on almost 750 reviews.
-With 96% of reviewers classifying Equifax as "bad", with fewer than 1% deeming it as either "excellent", "great" or "average".
+Overall, it has been given a score of 1.2 out of 5, based on more than 800 reviews, with 96% of reviewers classifying Equifax as "bad", with fewer than 1% deeming it as either "excellent", "great" or "average".
 Recent reviews cite problems with cancelling after the free trial has expired, as well as an inefficient complaints procedure.

-Interestingly, ClearScore*, which provides access to the Equifax score and report for free, is given a Trustpilot score of 4.1 out of 5, based on almost 5,000 reviews.
+Interestingly, ClearScore, which provides access to the Equifax score and report for free, is given a Trustpilot score of 4.2 out of 5, based on over 7,000 reviews.
 71% of reviewers classified it as "excellent", with only 16% believing it to be a "bad" company.

 Pros and cons of Equifax

 - You can access your credit score and report for free during the 30-day trial period

 - Being aware of your credit rating with Equifax will give you a better idea of whether you are likely to be accepted for credit products, reducing the risk of being turned down when you apply for finance

 - The Equifax WebDetect service helps protect users from identity theft and fraud